-Dissertation - Mainstreaming Fringe Beliefs: Pathways from the Margins to the Mainstream
+Dissertation: Mainstreaming Fringe Beliefs: Pathways from the Margins to the Mainstream

 Over the past decade, violent attacks linked to misogynistic ideologies, conspiratorial beliefs, and extremist movements have highlighted the urgent societal impact of fringe ideas.
 From Elliot Rodger’s 2014 Isla Vista killings and Jake Davison’s 2021 attack in Plymouth, U.K., to mass shootings inspired by the Great Replacement theory, and the January 6th, 2021, U.S. Capitol insurrection, these cases reveal a broader pattern: extremist ideologies, whether centered on gender, race, or political legitimacy, can mobilize individuals toward violence.
 Understanding how such ideologies and conspiracy theories gain traction and move into mainstream political discourse is critical for both theory and policy.